Rubenmp/Rubik/README.md

 # Rubik's cube

+This program solves Rubik's cube 3x3 with Beginners Method.

 ## Introduction
 The rubik's cube will be read from file or keyboard.
 The standard position for the rubik's cube is: green side in front of you and white side up.